sycko/Website/source/about/index.markdown

 Music and rhythm was an integral part of my life before I was born.
 My mother is the artistic director of a dance studio, so I like to think that I have had music around me since conception.

 Although I succeeded academically, I was always drawn towards music.
-My first choral experience started in elemendary school, and I persisted with that through Middle and High School.
+My first choral experience started in elementary school, and I persisted with that through Middle and High School.

 About halfway through my sophomore year of high school, I discovered Electronic Dance Music (EDM).
 I was enthralled by the diversity of sound, as well as the complexity, depth, and beauty that each style had to offer.